 - troubleshooting and rectifying or altering Dry July;

 - facilitate the sharing of Your Content;

 - administer and manage Dry July and the Dry July Website;

 - administer and manage your access to and use of the Dry July Website;

 - implementing and conducting risk management, cyber security or fraud protection activities in connection with Dry July and the Dry July Website;

-- maintain, undertake research into and develop Dry July and the Dry July Website; and communicate with you, or permit other people to communicate with you, in accordance with Our Agreement; and
+- maintain, improve, undertake research into and develop Dry July and the Dry July Website; and communicate with you, or permit other people to communicate with you, in accordance with Our Agreement;

 - provide you with information about future Dry July events and initiatives which may be of interest to you;

 - optimise and customise the user experience (including content and advertising) for users of the Dry July Website;